 Our Math Specialists often conduct comprehensive math diagnostic assessments at the beginning of our work together in order to fully assess a student’s performance level.
 We use these types of diagnostic tools when addressing both remediation and acceleration in order to develop an appropriate and targeted instructional plan.
+Our approach to diagnostic work is differentiated depending on the particular circumstance and purpose.

 - Counting and Cardinality